 Start small with as few as two nodes.
-Single-node scaling, storage capacity expansion, and vSphere license independence enable growth that meets business demands.
+Single-node scaling and storage capacity expansion enable growth that meets business demands.

 Integrated data protection options, including Dell RecoverPoint for VMs, for backup of distributed applications or workloads.

 Single point of global 24x7 support for both the hardware and software.